Ralf & Florian: Release

 No material from this album has been performed in the band's live set since 1976.
-Though the electronic sound of Ralf und Florian is more stylistically similar to Autobahn than it is to Kraftwerk's first two albums, the band is seemingly reluctant to consider the album a part of its canon – Schneider in later interviews referred to the first three Kraftwerk albums as "archaeology".
+Though the electronic sound of Ralf & Florian is more stylistically similar to Autobahn than it is to Kraftwerk's first two albums, the band is seemingly reluctant to consider the album a part of its canon – Schneider in later interviews referred to the first three Kraftwerk albums as "archaeology".
 The band hinted that the album may finally see a re-mastered CD release after issuing the boxed set The Catalogue in the autumn of 2009.

 Track listing

-Note: The above English translations are taken from the US version of the album issued by Vertigo in 1975.
+Note: The above English translations are taken from the American version of the album issued by Vertigo in 1975.